 In 2004, a public interest group released a study concerning deaths related to asbestos exposure in the United States, focusing on the period between 1979 and 2000.
 In North Carolina alone, there were 503 deaths attributed to asbestosis, whereas mesothelioma was estimated to have caused up to 917 victims.
 The Federal Government also began tracking mesothelioma deaths between 1999 and 2004, and a subsequent report has shown 325 recorded deaths.

 Companies or individuals who break state or federal asbestos regulations during the process of maintenance or demolition are subject to fines from EPA and the North Carolina Department of Environment and Natural Resources.
 The City of Charlotte paid a $2,500 fine to Mecklenburg County in December 2014 after failing to obtain the license necessary for the renovation of the Charlotte Fire Department building.
 A former employee of the Fire Department actually states that she was fired for reporting safety issues in the building, including the existence of asbestos.
 According to some officials, the authorities did not know that licenses were needed for repairs.
 However, the city later declared it should have asked for a permit before initiating the project.

 In another case, the North Carolina Department of Labor issued a $350 fine to Gray Stone Day School in June 2008 for omitting to inform its employees about the asbestos present on the site.
 The building in which the school was carrying out its activities contained asbestos insulation on the steam pipes.
 Moreover, Gray Stone Day School also received a written citation for failing to write and display a hazard communication program explaining the potential dangers to its employees.
-Another citation was issued because of lack of employee training on how to handle asbestos.
+Another citation was issued because of the lack of employee training on how to handle asbestos.